Hey-Salad/heysalad-cash/README.md

 - Transaction history limited to USDC transfers
 - No NFT support yet
 - Single token (USDC) only
-- Arc chain: balance display only (no transactions yet)
+- Arbitrum chain: balance display only (no transactions yet)

 ### **Roadmap**
 - [ ] Multi-token support